-4. Creative matters in direct response marketing; audiences are more sophisticated than ever and won’t respond to lackluster creative.
+4. Creative matters in direct response marketing; audiences are more sophisticated than ever and won’t respond to lackluster creativity.
 Hire a copywriter who knows how to use words that will sell.
 The commercial will come out crisper and clearer if you find someone who knows how to get viewers to call now.

 5. Track them.
 You’ll never know if you spent your money wisely if you don’t look for the return on investment.
-This could be tracking website clicks, 1-800 calls or any other service that helps with this element.
+This could be tracking website clicks, 1-800 calls, or any other service that helps with this element.
 Do not go into a strategy without a plan to see if it works or not.

 Thanks in large part to their successful direct response ad, MyPhoto’s annual revenue jumped 600% in 2018

-Performance marketing’s main purpose is to produce immediate return on investment, putting value and action into one segment.
+Performance marketing’s main purpose is to produce an immediate return on investment, putting value and action into one segment.
 The ads send target audiences messages to drive a particular action or sequence of actions.
 The segmented bits of information with follow-up deals allow viewers to learn about the product while being converted into a client.
 Direct response creates brand name recognition in addition to promoting purchases.
 Most traditional brand advertisements only do the first.